ImNotDarren/SepsisEarlyPrediction/README.md

 **Model Evaluation and Selection:**

-The dataset was split into 80/20 train vs. heldout, and all scores reported was calculated using the [TestKit](/testing.ipynb).
+The dataset was split into 80/20 train vs. holdout, and all scores reported was calculated using the [TestKit](/testing.ipynb).
 It counts as true positive result if the classifier predicts sepsis between 12 hours before and 3 hour after sepsis time, which in this case is between 6 hours before and 9 hours after SepsisLabel turns into 1.

 **Final bagging scores:** 18 features
-- Accuracy:
+- Accuracy: 0.610
+- F1 score: 0.087
+- ROC AUC: 0.916

 ## <a name="link-part-5">Tools</a>